Dental Crowns >

 Dental Bridges Can Replace Your Missing Teeth

+A dental bridge is a false tooth (sometimes called a pontic), used to replace a missing tooth or row of missing teeth.
 If you’ve had a tooth removed, you may simply be happy to eliminate the pain caused by the infected tooth.
 However, it’s important that you don’t leave a gap between your teeth for long.
 Everything in your mouth works together to create optimal oral health.
 Failing to replace your teeth can cause these problems in the future.

 You may experience difficulty chewing your food.